-The Public Services Area consists of Interlibrary Loan, the Reference Team and the Circulation Team.
-Circulation helps with borrowing and returns of items, location of lost items, and the faculty reserves collection.
-They also help with color scanning, printing, and photocopy services.
-The Reference Team offers assistance in finding and using informational resources whether in print, microforms, or electronic delivery.
+The Public Services Area consists of Interlibrary Loan, the Reference Team and the Access Services Team.
+Access Services helps with borrowing and returns of items, location of lost items, and the faculty reserves collection.
+They also help with printing and photocopy services.
+The Reference Team offers assistance in finding and using informational resources whether in print, microforms or electronic delivery.
 The Reference Librarians offer expertise in various subject areas.
 They can help researchers quickly find the most reliable and current information.

-When Gee Library or the Metroplex Center library does not own a needed resource, our fast and friendly Interlibrary Loan Team can get books, recordings, journal articles, and many other items from other institutions.
+When Texas A&M University-Commerce Libraries do not own a needed resource, our fast and friendly Interlibrary Loan Team can get books, recordings, journal articles and many other items from other institutions.
 For our students, faculty and staff, these services are free of charge.
-Items can be delivered to the Commerce campus, Mesquite Metroplex Center, UC Dallas, Midlothian, or Navarro.
+Items can be delivered to the Commerce campus, Mesquite Metroplex Center, UC Dallas, Midlothian, Navarro or online.
 Items can also be delivered to distance education students and faculty via e-mail or postal service.
-ILL makes it possible for students and faculty to have access to variety of materials worldwide.
+ILL makes it possible for students and faculty to have access to a variety of materials worldwide.

 Our branch library at the Metroplex Center not only provides access to print and electronic resources, it offers full library services to students based in the Metroplex.
 These services include Interlibrary Loan, Internet access, and faculty support services such as Bibliographic Instruction and course reserves.

 Another important part of the Gee Library team is our Systems Unit.
-They help maintain the computer hardware and software and provide computer related troubleshooting services for library staff and patrons.
+This unit helps maintain the computer hardware and software and provides computer related troubleshooting services for library staff and patrons.

 Gee Library provides an Information Commons consisting of computers with Internet access and specialized programs, as well as areas for individual study and collaborative spaces for group projects.

-The Offices of the President and Vice Presidents are housed on the second floor of the McDowell Administration Building.
-The Offices of Admissions, Registrar, Graduate School, Computer Center, Purchasing, and other business offices are located on the ground floor.
-The Planning and Institutional Effectiveness, Student Assessment and Evaluation, and International Student Services offices are on the third floor.
-The College of Business and Technology is located in the eastern portion of the building.
+The Offices of the President, Vice Presidents and Chief Information Officer are housed on the second floor of the McDowell Administration Building.
+The Offices of Graduate School, Information Technology, Purchasing, Human Resources, Payroll, Contract Administration, Bursar and Financial Services are located on the ground floor.
+The office of Annual Programs is on the third floor.
+The College of Business is located in the eastern portion of the building.

 Student Services Building

-Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Dean of Students, Assistant Dean of Students, Counseling Center, Office of Financial Aid & Scholarships, Career Services and Veterans Affairs, TRIO Programs, Disability Resources and Services, Student Life, Diversity and Cultural Affairs, and Loan Office.
+Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Dean of Campus Life and Student Development, Assistant Dean of Campus Life and Student Development, Counseling Center, Center for Applied Leadership, Judicial Affairs, Residential Living and Learning, International Student Services, and TRIO Programs.

-The Department of Residence Life at Texas A&M University-Commerce offers a variety of living environments including traditional residence halls, suite-style residence halls, single student apartments, and family housing apartments.
-The Department of Residence Life strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
-The Department of Residence Life is located in Whitley Hall.
-For more information about student housing, see Department of Residence Life and/or visit the department’s website at www.tamuc.edu/housing .
+The Department of Residential Living and Learning at Texas A&M University-Commerce offers a variety of living environments, including traditional residence halls, suite-style residence halls, single student apartments, and family housing apartments.
+The Department of Residential Living and Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
+For more information about student housing, see Department of Residential Living and Learning and/or visit the department’s website at www.tamuc.edu/housing .

-The new Sam Rayburn Student Center located across from the Science Building is the newest facility on campus to serve students.
-This $25 million building provides modern, state of the art meeting rooms, a food court, game room, dining room informal lounges, patios and lockers.
+The Sam Rayburn Student Center located across from the Science Building is the newest facility on campus to serve students.
+This $25 million building provides modern, state of the art meeting rooms, a food court, game room, dining room, informal lounges, patios and lockers.

-A great feature is the Student Club which has Buzztime video screens as well as regular TV flat panels, premium sound and visual display systems, beverage service and programs daily.
+A great feature of the Center is the student Club which has Buzztime video screens as well as regular TV flat panels, premium sound and visual display systems, concession services and programs daily.

-The Campus Synergy Lab is home to offices for Breakout Entertainment, Student Government, Greek Life, Campus Activities and Leadership, and other key student organizations.
-Administrative offices are located in the same suite to make it convenient to book rooms, arrange meetings, plan your catering and work out the details for your next successful event.
+The Student Activities and Leadership hub is home to offices for the Campus Activities Board, Student Government, Greek Life, Golden Leos and other key student organizations.
+Students are invited to get involved in their college experience and interact with other students.
+Administrative offices are located in the same suite to make it convenient to book rooms, arrange meetings, plan your catering and to work out the details for your next successful event.